 Careers in Private Equity

 The starting point for most people in private equity is as an analyst.
 Analysts (sometimes called junior associates) review data, create financial models, and present research findings to higher-ups.
+For example, an analyst might conduct market research to identify potential target companies to invest in, or they might analyze current portfolio companies and see how performance could be improved.

 Analysts can then progress into senior associate positions and eventually become partners.
 Partners are the faces of PE firms, so they need to build strong relationships with clients and handle complex negotiations.
 A partner usually needs to invest their own funds into the firm, too.